 Amen!
 Should Christians use this word when ending their prayers?
 Or should they even speak it aloud?
 Was it added into the Bible in later years?
-The Bible answers these questions and others about the word origin and Bible usage.
+Is it somehow connected to the Egyptian god Amun-Ra?
+We will briefly explore the origins of the Nu & CS translations.
+And we will find that the Bible alone answers these questions about the word Amen.

 - The word does not occur in ancient texts of the Bible and has been added “fraudulently.”

 - Jesus never taught us to “end” our prayers with a closing word.

 - The word “amen” does not belong in the original version of the Lord’s Prayer.

 - The word is the same as Amun-Ra which was a pagan deity and this name should not be spoken.

 - It is said that the people who oppose omitting the word “amen” are only those who continue to celebrate Christmas and other pagan holidays.

 None of these arguments are Bible evidence.
 Ultimately, we want to know what is the Bible truth on this topic.

 If you have been approached with these arguments, the simple answer is that the Bible does support the use of the word “Amen” as a closing statement to end a prayer, praise, epistle or a blessing.
 All the way through both Old and New Testaments we find 72 verses that use the word amen, and most of these verses use the word in exactly that manner.
 Here is an example of a typical use of the word “amen” as the close of a blessing:

 “Oh, give thanks to the LORD, for He is good!
 For His mercy endures forever.… Blessed be the LORD God of Israel from everlasting to everlasting!
 And all the people said, ‘Amen!’ and praised the LORD.”
 1 Chronicles 16:34, 36